vshakitskiy/wskiy.de/writing/Making my own web server.md

 }
 ```

-After implementing a simple WebSocket server, I managed to support custom user state, custom messages, and permessage-deflate (also thanks to `gramps`).
-The public API of WebSocket became clearer, with support for sending frames back to the client.
+After implementing a simple *WebSocket* server, I managed to support custom user state, custom messages, and *permessage-deflate* (also thanks to `gramps`).
+The public API of *WebSocket* became clearer, with support for sending frames back to the client.
 Then I moved forward to polish everything I had, making sure the API was not overcomplicated and the protocols followed the requirements.

-### Making web server even better
+## Making web server even better

 Getting the protocols working was only half the battle.
 Making the protocols follow their specifications and polishing the API was harder.
-For example, each response from the user handler should contain `ResponseBody`.
-At first, it was an opaque type, and there were constructors for each case, like `ewe.text` or `ewe.string_tree`.
+For example, each response from the user handler should contain *ResponseBody*.
+At first, it was an *opaque type*, and there were constructors for each case, like `ewe.text` or `ewe.string_tree`.
 They set the response body from different Gleam types, as well as the required headers.
 The flow for a user would be:

 ```gleam
 fn handle_request(req: Request(ewe.Connection)) -> Response(ewe.ResponseBody) {